Fiduciary rule's delay triggers new headaches for firms

 Metzger's firm, which has more than 400 advisers, was "100% ready" for the original April 10 deadline, he says.

-"Now, like all firms, we just want to know what the rules are going to be," says Metzger, who spoke with On Wall Street on the sidelines of SIFMA's Private Client Conference.
+"Now, like all firms, we just want to know what the rules are going to be," says Metzger, who spoke on the sidelines of SIFMA's Private Client Conference.

 During the two-week comment period on the proposed delay, a number of wealth management firms petitioned the Labor Department for an even longer postponement.
 Several, including Ladenburg Thalmann Financial Services and Raymond James, asked for 180 days.
 Baird, a Milwaukee-based wealth manager with about 800 advisers, went a step further and requested at least a year-long delay.

 "No retirement investor's interest will be served if the fiduciary rule goes into effect before we have certainty on the products and services that can be provided under the final rule," Baird said in its letter, which is available on the Labor Department's website.